surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 Tape effect is a port of the Chow Tape Model tape emulation effect, a real-time physical model of a reel-to-reel analog tape machine.
-The model contains parameters for controlling the amount of tape distortion and degradation, as well as physical characterstics of the tape machine, like the play head width, or tape thickness.
+The model contains parameters for controlling the amount of tape distortion and degradation, as well as physical characteristics of the tape machine, like the play head width, or tape thickness.

 The original plugin can be found [on GitHub](https://github.com/jatinchowdhury18/AnalogTapeModel),